 Alan Berkowitz is a leader in advancing ecosystem literacy.
 His efforts include developing teaching materials, facilitating undergraduate research opportunities, and training educators.
 His projects aim to enhance public understanding of the complex interactions that govern the natural world and the ways that people influence ecosystems.

-Schools across the nation have the opportunity to partner with the Cary Institute to implement freely-available curriculum materials and participate in cutting-edge teacher training workshops.
+Schools across the nation have the opportunity to partner with Cary Institute to implement freely available curriculum materials and participate in cutting-edge teacher training workshops.
 These collaborations bring together teachers, education researchers, and scientists – all working to improve ecological science literacy.

 Berkowitz is the Education Team Leader for the Baltimore Ecosystem Study (BES), a Long Term Ecological Research (LTER) site directed by Cary Institute.
 In this role, Berkowitz works with teachers in Baltimore City Public Schools to bring BES research into the classroom.